MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

     display(df_counts)
     ```

-13. Run the new code cell by clicking its **&#9655;** icon, and review the results, which should look similar to this:
+13. Select **&#9655; Run** to the left to run the new code cell, and review the results, which should look similar to this:

     | Category | count |
     | -- | -- |